EQWorks/python-curriculum/02-logic-controls.md

 <class 'bool'>
 ```

-This logic can be compressed by employing what is known as "early exit", or "early return":
+This logic can be compressed by employing what is known as "early return":

 ```python
 >>> def is_even(x):